lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Advanced Access Control Configuration
 #####################################
 This configuration module is used to apply configuration to the runtime Liberty server.
-This includes configuring the runtime authorization server, context-based access, SCIM, FIDO2, Authentication, risk-based access and MMFA.
+This includes configuring the runtime authorization server, context-based access, SCIM, FIDO2, Authentication, Context-Based Access and MMFA.

 Example